 We asked 6,000 women whether their employer provides child care assistance.
 Less that 9 percent say their employer does.
 The largest percentage share—67.3 percent—say no. Nearly a quarter are unaware of any employer-subsidized child care assistance.

 Employers that offer child care assistance

 There are companies working to make life easier for professional parents.
-Clif Bar & Company (4.5 stars), General Mills (3.5 stars), and SAS (3.2 stars) offer on-site childcare centers.
-Patagonia (3.8 stars) has been offering that service for more than three decades and estimates the company recoups 91 percent of the cost though tax benefits, employee retention, and employee engagement.
+Clif Bar & Company, General Mills, and SAS offer on-site child care centers.
+Patagonia has been offering that service for more than three decades and estimates the company recoups 91 percent of the cost though tax benefits, employee retention, and employee engagement.